 - Whether you have previously had a claim for disability benefits related to your Camp Lejeune service denied by the VA.

-Can One File a Camp Lejeune Lawsuit if Previously Awarded VA Benefits For The Same Injuries?
+Can I File a Camp Lejeune Lawsuit if I Previously Received VA Benefits For The Same Injuries?

 Yes!
 Claims brought in accordance with The Pact Act and Camp Lejeune Justice Act are separate and apart from any disability claim.
 The Camp Lejeune Justice Act creates a separate cause of action.

-Do I Have the Right to Pursue a Camp Lejeune Toxic Exposure Claim?
+Do I Have the Right to Pursue a Camp Lejeune Water Contamination Settlement Amount?

 Talk to a lawyer to determine whether you may have the right to file a claim or Camp Lejeune lawsuit and what the law might entitle you to receive.
 Your rights may depend on how you answer the questions below.